usnistgov/2020-04-10-nist-shell/index.md

 {% endcomment %}
 <h2 id="schedule">Schedule</h2>
 <p>
-    The schedule for about 3 h of instruction will be determined by each instructor and the learners in their cohort.
+    The schedule is planned for about 4.5 hours total of instruction for this topic.
+The detailed schedule will be determined by each instructor and the learners in their cohort, and communicated separately.
+We will be following the curriculum of the
+    <a href="http://swcarpentry.github.io/shell-novice/">Unix Shell</a> carpentry
+    course, adapted for online teaching.
 </p>
 {% comment %}
 {% if site.carpentry == "swc" %}